Business Valuation in Divorce | 9 FAQs You Must Know

 • Stay Co-Owners: In some cases, the couple will want to remain co-owners.
 They will need to decide on structured roles and responsibilities and ensure clear operational boundaries.

 Q1.
-Do I Need a Professional Appraisal For My Business?
+Do I Need a Professional Business Valuation in Divorce Cases?

-Yes, in most divorce cases involving a business, a professional divorce appraisal is necessary to ensure an accurate and fair valuation.
+Yes, in most cases where a business is involved, a professional divorce appraisal is necessary to ensure the value used for asset division is accurate, defensible, and fair to both parties.

-A professional appraisal provides an unbiased estimate of the business’s worth, considering factors like earnings, market position, and future potential.
-Using them can help keep the divorce amicable.
+A valuation expert can provide an unbiased estimate of the business’s worth, considering factors like earnings, market position, and future potential.

 1. If the business is very small with minimal assets

-2. If both parties can agree on its value
+2. If both parties agree on the business’s value and do not dispute it

 3. If the business is not a marital asset (meaning it was acquired before the marriage or through inheritance)